reactor/lite-rx-api-hands-on/techio/part08OtherOperations.md

 @[Zip Operator]({"stubs": ["/src/main/java/io/pivotal/literx/Part08OtherOperations.java"], "command": "io.pivotal.literx.Part08OtherOperationsTest#zipFirstNameAndLastName", "layout":"aside"})

-If you have 3 possible Mono sources and you only want to keep the fastest one, you can use the `first` static method:
+If you have 3 possible Mono sources and you only want to keep the one that emits its value the fastest, you can use the `firstWithValue` static method:
 @[Fatest Mono]({"stubs": ["/src/main/java/io/pivotal/literx/Part08OtherOperations.java"], "command": "io.pivotal.literx.Part08OtherOperationsTest#fastestMono", "layout":"aside"})

-For `Flux`, a similar result can be achieved using the `first` static method.
-In this case it's the flux which emits an initial element first which is selected.
-Flux aren't mixed.
+`Flux` also has the `firstWithValue` static method.
+Only the first element emitted by each `Flux` is considered to select the fastest `Flux` (which is then mirrored in the output):
 @[First]({"stubs": ["/src/main/java/io/pivotal/literx/Part08OtherOperations.java"], "command": "io.pivotal.literx.Part08OtherOperationsTest#fastestFlux", "layout":"aside"})

 Sometimes you're not interested in elements of a `Flux<T>`.
 If you want to still keep a